M A P S A N D V I E W S

 Bufalini's map of ancient Rome 1551The Bufalini plan-map of the city of Rome (1551) was the first printed map of the Eternal City and a landmark in the history of city plans.
 It is the first orthogonal plan of the city since the early third century Forma Urbis.
 All earlier 14th and 15th century images of the city were view-maps.
 It is surprising that no plan-map of the city appears until this late in the Renaissance, since the technique was known and used since about 1500.
 We can see that the Colosseum is still in open countryside.

-Sebastiano del Re 1557This curious engraving dated 1557, that I found here, shows the city with the fortifications made outside the gates by Pope Paul IV.
+Sebastiano del Re 1557This curious engraving, dated 1557, shows the city with the fortifications built outside the gates by Pope Paul IV.

 Pirro Ligorio 1570Pirro Ligorio was an Italian architect, painter, antiquarian and garden designer, also famous for making fake latin inscriptions. this map is focused on the ancient monuments.

 Mario Cartaro 1576Mario Cartaro published this map in 1576, in a period of great activity by map makers and printers.
 The houses of the city are still beyond the Forums, and the Colosseum stands among vineyards and orchards.
 The whole map can be downloaded here.

 Du Perac & Lafrery 1577Etienne Du Perac arrived in Rome in 1559 and published a plan of Rome in collaboration with Antoine Lafrery.
 This famous map shows the state of the city before the big changes brought about by Pope Sixtus V. The Colosseum stands in the middle of gardens, orchards, villas and ruins.
 The whole map can be downloaded here.